-The Saskatchewan Environmental Society has given high priority to the climate change issue.
 The effects of climate change around the world are now clearly visible.
-In Saskatchewan the largest effect to date has been very heavy rainfall events and extensive flooding.
-Globally, climate change has disrupted the hydrological cycle, accelerated the melting of Arctic sea ice, resulted in a sharp decline in mountain glaciers, caused a dangerous rise in global sea levels, increased the intensity of hurricanes and typhoons, led to extensive damage of coral reef ecosystems, reduced wheat and maize yields, and killed hundreds of thousands of people each year.
+In Saskatchewan, the largest effects to date have been very heavy rainfall events with extensive flooding, severe forest and grassland fires, and migration of insect pests from further south.
+Globally, climate change has disrupted the hydrological cycle, accelerated the melting of Arctic sea ice, sharply declined mountain glaciers, caused a dangerous rise in global sea levels, increased the intensity of hurricanes and typhoons, catalyzed extensive damage of coral reef ecosystems, reduced crop yields, and killed hundreds of thousands of people each year.